tawebbcn/bcn-webdev-checklists/projects/jury-day.md

   - all judges are different
   - not an ideas/project/startup bootcamp
   - everyone is different
-- role play with students once so that they get into the right mindset
+- role play with students once so that they get into the right mindset `CREATE TASK role play jury day`

 # Speed Dating Format
 - every student sits with each jury individually
 - groups of 5 enter the room at a time and rotate all tables